 Note: In order for the rods to stay in place tightly with no additional fixing make sure you use a drill bit that's the same diameter as your rods or not more than 2 mm wider.
 If you use a much wider drill bit your rods will be constantly falling out.
 I used #10 out of the set pictured.

 So once again - a list of parts:

 I know that I should re-draw my sketches with English captions and probably add Imperial units of measure.
-But, sorry, I'm too lazy.
-Besides all those feet, five eighths of an inch, 2 49/64" etc are just too overwhelming for me.
+But, sorry, all those feet, five eighths of an inch and 2 49/64" are just too overwhelming for me.
 All I could remember is that 1 inch equals 25.4 millimeters.
 When I used this website for unit conversion it told me that 1 centimeter equals 25/64".
 Really???

 Anyway that means the thickness of the pine boards I used is 25/32".
 Wouldn't that just make my crazy drawings look even crazier?

 Instead I'll try to translate the drawing in the text:

 Front and Back Panels - GREY - 2 pieces